mdblabs/onegamedesign/README.md

 # One Game Design
-One game design.
 How games / video games are designed, from a newbie point of view.

 # Motivation